Stilic/stilic.ml/README.md

 # stilic.ml

-the official website for stilic (an human lol)
+legit website for a dude called stilic!!!!